magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ## TDD Workflow: start from a test that has to fail

-On the client side WUI we want to individually validate any input value as soon as we leave the corresponding field (i.e. when the `blur` event is fired) as we already did in a [previous tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-12.md)
+On the client side [WUI][5] we want to individually validate any input value as soon as we leave the corresponding field (i.e. when the `blur` event is fired) as we already did in a [previous tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-12.md)